methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-12-23-tech-field-day-vfd4.md

 ---
   title: "Tech Field Day #VFD4"
   date: 2014-12-23
+excerpt: "Yes, you heard it right.
+I have been granted the honor to be a delegate at the next Virtualization Field Day in Austin, TX January 14-16, 2015.
+I am..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Yes, you heard it right.
 I have been granted the honor to be a delegate at the next Virtualization Field Day in Austin, TX January 14-16, 2015.